 - 1. Current state-issued vehicle registration - 2.
 MSU Student ID (Spartan Card) - 3.
 Proof of credits MSU has finalized - 4.
-Lease agreement (only for Spartan Village or University Village residents) - Payment for the permit (cash, check or money order made out to Michigan State University, or VISA, MC, DISC and AMEX are accepted)
+Lease agreement (only for Spartan Village or University Village residents) - 5.
+For those who are graduate assistants, proof of graduate assistant appointment - Payment for the permit (cash, check or money order payable to Michigan State University, or VISA, MC, DISC and AMEX)

 Illegally parked vehicles are subject to violations and may be towed.
 In accordance with state law, the registered owner will be held responsible for the fines incurred.
 The student registering a vehicle shall be responsible for its operation.
 All parking violations must be paid or appealed within seven (7) days from the date of issuance.